workfi-tools/Grants-Program/applications/workfi_tools.md

 #### Anti fraud

-Analysis and evaluation of use cases in which users can fraudulently raise their reputation, create bots;
+Analysis and evaluation of use cases in which users can fraudulently raise their reputation and create bots;
 solution development towards what changes should be implemented in the protocol to prevent such actions.

 #### Reputation providers

 Interaction of a service (platform) and several reputation providers, as well as ways to aggregate information